-Fauresmith/Ipopeng serves as a general agricultural service centre within Kopanong Municipality.
-It is situated approximately 77 km northwest of Trompsburg.
-Access to the town is via the R704 between Koffiefontein and Jaggersfontien.
-The main social and economic functions of the town include: (a) general agricultural service centre to surrounding farming areas, and (b) social functions such as residence, education and medical services.

-Springfontein/Maphodi serves as a general agricultural service centre within Kopanong Municipality.
+agricultural service centre within Kopanong Municipality.
 It is situated approximately 22 km south of Trompsburg.
 Access to the town is via the N1 between Bloemfontein and Colesberg.
 The main social and economic functions of the town include: (a) general agricultural service centre to surrounding farming areas, (b) social functions such as residence, education and medical services, and (c) transport support services on major route.
+Phillipolis/Poding-tse-Rolo serves as a general agricultural service centre within Kopanong Municipality.
+It is situated approximately 53 km southwest of Trompsburg.
+Access to the town is via the R48 between Koffiefontein and De Aar.
+The main social and economic functions of the town include: (a) key regional tourist destination, (b) secondary agricultural service centre, and (c)